KirillSharafutdinov/revilio-ios/README.md

 ## ✨ Features

 ### 🔍 Object Search
 Never lose your essentials again.
 Find your keys, phone, or other common items simply by asking.
-Revilio scans your environment and guides you with intuitive haptic and audio cues that get stronger as you get closer.
+Revilio scans your environment and guides you with intuitive haptic and audio cues that get stronger as object get closer to camera center.
    - **Recognizes 95 Items and Objects:** 80 common objects from the COCO dataset plus 15 custom items
    - **Voice-Activated:** Just speak the name of what you're looking for
    - **Intuitive Guidance:** Follow the sound and vibration to locate your item